syncfusion-content/wpf-docs/wpf/Chromeless-Window/Styling-the-ChromelessWindow.md

 ---
 layout: post
-title: Styling the ChromelessWindow in WPF Chromeless Window | Syncfusion
+title: Styling in WPF Chromeless Window Control | Syncfusion
 description: Learn about Styling the ChromelessWindow support in Syncfusion WPF Chromeless Window control and more.
 platform: wpf
 control: ChromelessWindow